Prices from £19.99

 Speak to your doctor or pharmacist before taking Airomir if you are taking:

-It is important to inform our doctor of all the medicines you are currently taking, including those obtained without a prescription, when you buy Airomir inhaler from Prescription Doctor.
+It is important to inform our doctor of all the medicines you are currently taking, including those obtained without a prescription.

 All medicine carries the risk of side effects, though not everyone gets them.
 Understanding the risks associated with your medicine and knowing what to look out for are important.